-If, like us, you are sick of styling your hair to perfection before leaving the house only to have the wind and rain ruin your style the moment you step out of the door.
-Here’s how to help protect those strands from crazy-weather stress.
+If, like us, you are sick of styling your hair to perfection before leaving the house only to have the wind and rain ruin it the moment you step out of the door, we’re here to help.
+We sought our expert guidance on how to help protect those strands from crazy-weather stress.

 Primers aren’t just for your face!
 It’s well worth investing in hair primer like Wella Professional’s EIMI Velvet Amplifier, £9.50.
 Work a little through your damp strands before blow-drying, and the clever formula helps give your hair extra hold and style memory.
 This means that even if your hair is blown about, you can simply brush them through and they’ll return to the style, whether it’s loose waves or a bouncy blowout.

 2. Buy a stronghold hairspray

 This may seem obvious, but a good quality hairspray can work wonders for preventing kinks and frizz from settling in.
 Simply mist over your hairbrush and then run it through the lengths, this will ensure every strand is coated.
 The hairspray will coat the strands with an invisible film to prevent moisture from triggering frizzy flare ups.
 Our favourite?
 Sebastian Professional Shaper Fierce, £17.40.

 3. Hair cream is your quick-fix saviour